LLM Commit Messages

 Custom templates

-Override the defaults with inline templates or external files:
+Override the defaults with inline templates:

-command = "llm"
+command = "llm -m claude-haiku-4.5"

 template = """